-Up to 1969, ICNAF had utilized only regulatory measures under section (d) of Convention Article VIII, to control mesh size and gear construction of otter trawls used in groundfish fisheries.
-The haddock problem presented a new situation, one which proved to be the harbinger of a new era of fishery regulation in the
+Up to 1969, ICNAF had only utilized regulatory measures under section (d) of Article VIII, to control mesh size and gear construction of otter trawls used in groundfish fisheries.
+The haddock problem presented a new situation; one which proved to be the harbinger of a new era of fishery regulation in the Northwest Atlantic.

-Northwest Atlantic.
 In addressing it, Canada and the USA decided to use all of the other relevant measures provided by the Convention.
-The measures agreed to at the 1969 Annual Meeting of ICNAF, to apply from the beginning of 1970, included the first total allowable catch (TAC) regulations introduced by the Commission (section (e) of Article VIII) and closure of the spawning grounds (section (b)) for the spawning season (section (a)).
+The detailed rationale for the choice of measures is not recorded but clearly these countries wanted to do all possible to reverse the declining trends in haddock stocks.
+The measures agreed to at the 1969 Annual Meeting of ICNAF, to apply from the beginning of 1970, included the first total allowable catch (TAC) regulations introduced by the Commission (section (e) of Art.
+VIII) and closure of the spawning grounds (section (b)) for the spawning season (section (a)).

-The detailed rationale for the choice of measures is not recorded but some of the reasons can be deduced from analysis of prevailing circumstances.
+Some of the rationale for adopting these measures can be deduced from analysis of the prevailing circumstances.
 The fundamental intent of the regulations was to reduce exploitation rate to a low level, i.e. to reduce the proportion of the haddock stock which was killed each year as a result of fishing.
-On the other hand, major sectors of the USA fleet and of the Canadian fleet based in southwestern Nova Scotia depended heavily on these areas for their livelihood, and needed freedom to fully exploit the other resources in the area such as cod and pollock.
-At least initially, it was also considered necessary that these fleets be allowed to continue to direct some effort towards haddock, as TACs were set above the minimum estimated to be required to account for bycatches in other fisheries.
+On the other hand, major sectors of the USA fleet and of the Canadian fleet based in Southwestern Nova Scotia depended heavily on these areas for their livelihood, and needed freedom to fully exploit the other resources in the area such as cod and pollock and to catch some haddock.
+At least initially, TACs were set above the minimum estimated to be required to account for by-catches in other fisheries.

-Control by TAC had a serious limitation at that time as ICNAF had no provision for national allocation.
+Total Allowable Catch control had a serious limitation at that time as ICNAF had no provision for national allocation.
 Any country could enter the fishery and catch the TAC early in the year and then the fishery would be closed to everybody.
 Similarly, countries were faced with serious difficulties in managing their domestic fisheries so that all sectors shared equitably in a limited resource, when the total available was uncertain and depended on the actions of foreign fleets.
 Problems resulting from this last factor were alleviated by a "gentleman's agreement" among ICNAF members to restrict non-coastal state fishermen to by-catches only of haddock.

 Closed area and season regulations were looked upon as catch limitation measures and thus as alternatives to TAC regulation.
-When it considered Georges Bank haddock at its 1969 meeting, STACRES stated (ICNAF, 1969a): "The application of closed season and/or closed area regulations as alternatives to catch limitation was considered.
+When it considered Georges Bank haddock at its 1969 meeting, STACRES stated (ICNAF, 1969a):

+"The application of closed season and/or closed area regulations as alternatives to catch limitation was considered.
 It was indicated that closure during March and April when catch rates are highest on adult fish would alone reduce landings by about 20%, and in conjunction with a catch quota would tend to spread the catch more evenly through the remaining part of the year.
 It is noted that unless trawling for all other species on Georges Bank were banned, some incidental by-catch of haddock would be inevitable."

-Thus, an important additional concept, introduced in the STACRES report, was that of using closed seasons and areas as adjuncts to TAC regulation which would spread catches throughout the year.
-Both Canada and USA were anxious to minimize disruption to the activities of their fleets.
-The fleets affected had limited mobility; and rapid utilization of the TAC implied prolonged periods of fishing under strict bycatch allowances or even fleet tie-ups.
+Thus, an important additional concept introduced in the STACRES report was that of using closed seasons and areas as adjuncts to TAC regulation which would spread catches throughout the year.
+Both Canada and the USA were anxious to minimize disruption to their fleet's activities.
+The fleets affected had limited mobility; and rapid utilization of the TAC implied prolonged periods of fishing under strict by-catch allowances or even fleet tie-ups.